mg931/android-mvp/README.md

 # Android MVP

-This library provides a simple core framework for building Android apps using the MVP (Model-View-Presenter) pattern.
+This library provides a core framework for building Android apps using the MVP (Model-View-Presenter) pattern.

-The framework contains a set of core classes and base interfaces that can be extended to set up a basic MVP module with an Activity/Fragment as the view layer.
+The framework contains a set of base classes and interfaces that can be extended to set up an MVP module with an Activity/Fragment as the view layer.

 ![MVP Interfaces](https://cms-assets.tutsplus.com/uploads/users/1308/posts/26206/image/MVP_interfaces.png)